Xilinx/open-nic-shell/README.md

 contains the parameters passed to the RTL top-level.
 All the IP files are stored under `vivado_ip`.
 The shell project is under `open_nic_shell`.

-The following Verilog macros are defined and made avaiable to the RTL source code.
+The following Verilog macros are defined and made available to the RTL source code.

 - The `__synthesis__` macro.